neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 ### Which previously learned concepts will be utilized in this session?

-- JS Functions (the string concat part)
+- JS Functions (the string concatenate part)
 - HTML Forms
 - A tiny bit of JS Math
 - Ternary operator (for the bonus)